 The data quality can be described as fair to good.
 The primary data collection has been done thoroughly, all relevant flows are collected and considered in LCI questionnaire document.
 Technological, geographical and temporal representativeness is given.
 The values determined to calculate A3 originate directly from verified LCI inventory data filled by Isover representative.
-A1 impact values were prepared considering Ecoinvent data V3.7.
-Cullet data was supported by Isover data.
-Energy carriers data is based on national Kobize report (2019).
+A1 impact values were prepared considering Ecoinvent data v.3.7.
+Energy carriers data is based on national KOBiZE report (2019).